About Us

 Landscape of Palcoyo Mountain in Cusco

-• Warm, layered clothing.
+• Warm layered clothing.

-• Trekking poles and proper hiking footwear.
+• Trekking poles and proper hiking shoes.

 • A backpack with water and snacks.